daltonmugisha/updated_sms/README.md

 undone pages
 *************

-Notification
+Notification,
-Financial report
+Financial report,
-Search
+Search,
-My design
+My design,

 The rest can be designed with no backend features
 You can take like two hrs to understand everything